Kunal-Khatri-1/FundMe-FCC/README.md

 # Hardhat FundMe Smart Contract

 This is a funding smart contract in which users can deposit funds and contract tracks the all the funders and the amount funded by them.
-The owner of the contrac has the access/permission to withdraw the funds to his account if there are any in the smart contract.
+The owner of the contract has access/permission to withdraw the funds to his account if there are any in the smart contract.

 ### Requirements